Hans Ekstrand

 Hans Ekstrand (27 December 1903 – 5 March 1969) was a German politician of the Social Democratic Party (SPD) and member of the German Bundestag.

 Life

 In the Stormarn constituency, he was elected to the Bundestag in the 1949 federal elections.
 He became a full member of the committees for foreign trade issues, for food, agriculture and forestry and for social policy.
+He also ran in the federal elections from 1953 to 1961, but did not get back into parliament.
+The Schleswig-Holstein state parliament elected him a member of the second Federal Assembly, which re-elected Theodor Heuss as Federal President in 1954.